-"Imagine a school that is an outstanding example of energy efficiency as well as a climate action teaching aid that supports urban biodiversity with green infrastructure and also delivers a healthy acoustic environment," Katarzyna says.
+"Imagine a school that is an outstanding example of energy efficiency as well as a climate action teaching aid that

 Around 34 million Europeans cannot afford to keep their homes warm.
 We want to see action to ensure they get the comfort they deserve.